-The Company's Shares are listed on the New York Stock Exchange (the "NYSE") under the ticker symbol "BK".
+The Company's Shares are listed on the NYSE under the ticker symbol "BK".

 The main features of the ESPP, the SAP, and the LTIP are described hereafter.
 The following description is only a summary.
 The awards are consequently subject to the actual terms and conditions of the ESPP, the SAP, and the LTIP, the full text of which is enclosed in Exhibits I, II, and III respectively.